moondg/332project/docs/Execution Guide.md

 ```
 For each worker, run command above.
 You have to choose Worker after compling.
 (3)
-Worker should be excuted after Master's excution.
+Worker should be excuted after Master starts to wait connection of Workers.
+(Logger shows when Master start to wait)
 Worker's output directory should be empty.